hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 ### Common Event Types

-PRISM Agent sends webhook notifications for events related to protocol state changes in the [Connect](/tutorials/connections/connection), [Issue](/tutorials/credentials/issue), [Presentation](/tutorials/credentials/present-proof) flows, and also [DID publication](/tutorials/dids/publish) state changes.
+The Cloud Agent sends webhook notifications for events related to protocol state changes in the [Connect](/tutorials/connections/connection), [Issue](/tutorials/credentials/issue), [Presentation](/tutorials/credentials/present-proof) flows, and also [DID publication](/tutorials/dids/publish) state changes.
 These events allow you to track the progress and updates within these flows in real-time.